OpenBuildings/jam/guide/jam/uploads.md

 It is important to configure the temp folder location to be publicly available as it will be used to store files that have not yet been validated, allowing you to show them to the user after the validation has failed or even use ajax upload schemes to populate it before actually submitting the form.

-Three types of servers are available:

-- __local__ - this is the general local file system store should be used in most cases (the default server)
-- __ftp__ - allows uploading files to an FTP server.
-If you must also make it publicly visible for general http requests
-- __rackspace__ - use rackspace's Cloudfiles API to upload files to the cloud.
+There are three servers at the moment, but the interface for them is simple enough so other backends can be implemented quickly.

 Whatever you choose those files will first be moved to the temp folder and only then be moved to whatever server you've configured.
+This intermidiate step is useful as you now can safely not validate a form submission and the user will not be forced to reupload the file, also you can immideatley display thumbnails from the temp folder.

 ### Upload_Server_Local

+This is the general local file system store should be used in most cases (the default server)

 __Params__: